brendon-wong/flask-exercises/Unit 2/06-larger-applications/02-many-to-many/readme.md

 - When you edit a message, you should be able to modify the tags associated to it.
 - When you create a tag, you should be able to add existing messages to it.
 - When you edit a tag, you should be able to modify the messages associated to it.

+### Brendon's Notes
+- The starter code for the employee and departments app is currently not available
+- I made the solution for the employee and departments app as a one file Flask app